What is the difference between OEM and genuine parts?

 What are OEM Parts?

-OEM parts are components that are made by the same manufacturer that produced the original parts for your vehicle.
-These parts are designed to meet the specifications and quality standards set by the vehicle manufacturer.
-Here are some key characteristics of OEM parts:
+OEM parts are components that are manufactured by the same company that produced the original vehicle.
+These parts are designed to meet the exact specifications and standards set by the vehicle manufacturer.
+OEM parts are often considered to be of high quality and are typically more expensive than aftermarket parts.
+OEM parts are made to fit and function seamlessly with the vehicle's existing systems.

 What are Genuine Parts?